African Hunting Blogs have been written by my clients while hunting with me in South Africa.

 I was on hand to meet Armando and Roberta at the Port Elizabeth airport after their long trip from Italy to South Africa.

 We made the one and hour trip back to Olivefountain lodge, where Armando and Roberta settled in.
-We had the traditional dinner around the fire discussing the coming hunting.
+We had the traditional dinner around the fire, discussing the coming hunting in Africa.

 Day one Lechwe hunting in Africa

-We set off on a cold misty September morning to a neighboring property higher up on the escarpment about 20 minutes’ drive away.
+We set off on a cold misty September morning to a neighboring property higher up on the escarpment about a 20-minute drive away.

-Upon arrival, we walked to a high point and began glassing and located three Lechwe bulls down in the valley.
+Upon arrival, we walked to a high point, began glassing, and located three Lechwe bulls down in the valley.

-The mist was, however, very thick, and they melted away into the bush behind the fog.
+However, the mist was very thick, and they melted away into the bush behind the fog.

 The trackers stayed behind to try and locate the three bulls.
-We drove on to the next valley and moved ourselves to a high point and began glassing again.
+We drove to the next valley, moved ourselves to a high point, and began glassing again.

 We spotted a herd of Lechwe, but there was no trophy bull in amongst the herd.

-At around noon, the trackers radioed to say they had found the three bulls form early in the morning.
+The trackers radioed to say they had found the three bulls from early in the morning at around noon.